Sp3ctro/Sp3ctro.github.io/_posts/2020-01-26-FRM-Reading-1.md

 **Note**: Confidence Levels are the big values (e.g. 95%) whereas the significant levels are the smaller levels (e.g. 5%).

-**Example** Identify the ordered observation in a sample of 1000 data points that corresponds to VAR at a 95% confidence level (5% significance level).
+**Example** Identify the ordered observation in a sample of 1000 data points that correspond to VAR at a 95% confidence level (5% significance level).

 We're looking for the data point which separates the 95% of the 1000 data points from the 5% of the data points.
 The tail is (a * n) + 1.
 So we do (0.05 * 1000) + 1 = 51.
 51 is the data point we use as the Historical VAR for this calculation.

 **Note**: Be prepared to use both (a * n) + 1, as well as (a * n) for historical VAR.

 If you are told that historical returns follow a normal distribution, then you can look at the z-table for this.
-Historical VAR approaches are only sensible when 1) we expect future return distributions to remain similar to historical return distributons and 2) unchanging parameter values.
+Historical VAR approaches are only sensible when 1) we expect future return distributions to remain similar to historical return distributions and 2) unchanging parameter values.

 ## Parametric Estimation Method

-Parametric estimation method make specific assumptions about the underlying distribution of returns for an instrument.
+Parametric VAR estimation methods make specific assumptions about the underlying distribution of returns for an instrument.
 Two cases are mentioned which are 1) VAR for returns which follow a normal distribution and 2) VAR for returns which follow a lognormal distribution.

 ### Normal VAR